-With the support of members and stakeholders, CRKN identifies, describes, and digitizes documentary heritage to expand and improve the Canadiana collections: Canadiana Online and Héritage.
+With the support of members and stakeholders, CRKN identifies, describes, and digitizes documentary heritage to expand and improve the Canadiana Collections: Canadiana and Héritage.

-The Canadiana collections are available at no charge to users thanks to the merger of CRKN and Canadiana.org, and through the three-year commitment made by CRKN members to the Heritage Content Access and Preservation (HCAP) fund.
+The Canadiana Collections are available at no charge to users thanks to the merger of CRKN and Canadiana.org, and through the three-year commitment made by CRKN members to the Heritage Content Access and Preservation (HCAP) fund.
 The HCAP fund is a redirection of CRKN member Canadiana.org subscriptions and membership fees, or for those who did not subscribe to Canadiana, a set annual fee, to fund the ongoing support and development of Canadiana content and the Trustworthy Digital Repository (TDR) platform.
-To learn more about contributing to the Heritage Content Access and Preservation fund, contact Rebecca Ross at email@example.com.
+To learn more about contributing to the Heritage Content Access and Preservation fund, contact us at email@example.com.

-The strategic growth of the Canadiana collections is overseen by the Preservation and Access Committee (PAC) and the PAC’s task groups, the Heritage Content Priorities Task Group (HCPTG) and the Platform Technical Task Group (PTTG).
+The strategic growth of the Canadiana Collections is overseen by the Preservation and Access Committee (PAC) and the PAC’s task groups, the Heritage Content Priorities Task Group (HCPTG) and the Platform Technical Sub-Committee (PTSC).

-The Canadiana Online collection contains 19 million pages (96,000 titles) of digitized historical publications, including monographs, serials, and government publications.
+The Canadiana collection contains 19 million pages (96,000 titles) of digitized historical publications, including monographs, serials, and government publications.
 The collection is largely composed of materials published prior to 1921.
-Canadiana Online also includes all content from the closed Early Canadiana Online (ECO) collection, including content from the CIHM microfiche series.
+Canadiana also includes all content from the closed Early Canadiana Online (ECO) collection, including content from the CIHM microfiche series.

 Search the Canadiana collection